Woodstown Monthly

 In the 1820s Friends reported on the imprisonments and fines imposed

-upon individuals for refusing to participate in military exercise -- the militia.
+individuals for refusing to participate in military exercise -- the militia.
+In following

-In following years, some took advantage of laws exempting members of fire
+years, some took advantage of laws exempting members of fire companies from

 More growth prior to the Civil War necessitated the expansion of the meetinghouse and at the beginning of the twentieth century an annex was constructed in the rear.
 When North Main Street was widened and paved in 1910, the brick wall fronting the Meeting property was removed.
 Bricks were “recycled” to build a low wall in front of the newer cemetery on West Avenue.